Harmonic Day is a day to align frequencies with the aim of realizing a society in which the Earth, humans, animals, and all life forms are in harmony.

 From Professor Satoshi Fukushima

-There are approximately 10,000 people across the country who are completely blind and deaf.
+It is estimated that there are approximately 10,000 deaf-blind people across the country who cannot see or hear.

 From Sion Kazu